 We all know dairy farms are up there with the worst of them when it comes to environmental pollution.
 Just think about all those millions of cow pats, let alone the fuel guzzled by the tractors and the food miles clocked up by the tankers taking milk to the big processing plant hundreds of miles away.
 We’re all too aware of this and we don’t want to be carbon monsters.
-There’s not a lot we can do about the methane…eh-hem, cows will fart, but we’re doing our best to make up for it in other ways.
+There’s not a lot we can do about the methane…eh-hem, cows will burp, but we’re doing our best to make up for it in other ways.
 Call it cowbon-offsetting if you like!
 (There, we’re allowed one cow-related pun.
 Boom Boom!)

 What we do differently